apache/shenyu-website/content/en/projects/shenyu/quick-start-dubbo/index.md

 description: Quick start with Dubbo
 ---

-This document introduces how to quickly access the Shenyu Gateway using Dubbo.
+This document introduces how to quickly access the ShenYu Gateway using Dubbo.
 You can get the code example of this document by clicking [here](https://github.com/dromara/shenyu/tree/master/shenyu-examples/shenyu-examples-dubbo).

 ## Environment to prepare